apostrophecms/apostrophe-documentation/docs/getting-started/apostrophe-cli.md

 };
 ```

-Does this further prioritize English?
-Yes, unfortunately.
-Other languages do
-append "s" to pluralize, but certainly not all.
-Regardless, Apostrophe also uses
-other English namespacing for more functional reasons (e.g., widget modules
-including the `-widgets` suffix).

-Do some English words not pluralize using "s"?
-Yes, that's also true.
+Do some words not pluralize using "s"?
+Yes, that's true.
 This
 function of the CLI is meant to help speed up your process in most cases, but in
 some cases it won't make sense.
 You can always manually change the module
 directory and those initial properties yourself.